Fantoni0/svs/README.md

 ```

 ## TAVS Summary
-A Two Autohirities electronic Voting Scheme (TAVS) is an e-voting protocol that achieves universal verifiability with a reduced time-complexity both for the elector and the system.
+A Two Authorities electronic Voting Scheme (TAVS) is an e-voting protocol that achieves universal verifiability with a reduced time-complexity both for the elector and the system.
 TAVS employs the homomorphic properties of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) cryptosystem to implement a [Blind Signature Scheme](http://blog.koehntopp.de/uploads/Chaum.BlindSigForPayment.1982.PDF) that allows for anonymous voting.
 The security of the scheme is derived from RSA itself and from the assumption that 2 unrelated entities exist.
 An Identification Authority (IA) that checks the membership of a potential elector in the census; and, a Remote Polling Station (RPS) where the electors cast their votes.